• Skip to primary navigation

 • Screw a nipple connector into a flange.

-• Screw the rod into the ceiling.
+• Screw the rod into the ceiling with a dill or power screwdriver and self-tapping screws.

 • Add S hooks to hang the plants anywhere along the pipe.